Updated

 Number two: Tweet Hunter

 Tweet Hunter is the most comprehensive AI growth platform in the named-competitor set.
-The load-bearing features are a 12-million-tweet viral library indexed by engagement performance, AI-written daily tweets plus a rewrite function that reshapes user input in the structural style of high-performing posts, and a growth-and-automation layer with X CRM, auto-DMs, auto-plug, scheduling, and analytics.
+The load-bearing features are one of the largest viral-tweet libraries in the category (the vendor's homepage markets it as 'over 12M tweets,' though its own viral page and Discover tier put the figure closer to 2 to 3 million-plus; the conservative, verifiable floor is roughly 2 million) indexed by engagement performance, AI-written daily tweets plus a rewrite function that reshapes user input in the structural style of high-performing posts, and a growth-and-automation layer with X CRM, auto-DMs, auto-plug, scheduling, and analytics.

 Why number two: the viral library is genuinely the most comprehensive in the category and the engagement-ranked search is real workflow value for writers needing structural variety on unfamiliar topics.
 The growth-platform features (CRM, auto-DMs, scheduling, analytics) cover the full operational surface.